 Research active academics

-You'll be taught by research active academics whose work is nationally and internationally recognised and informs the course curriculum.
+You'll be taught by research active academics whose work is internationally recognised and informs the course curriculum.

 |Lectures and seminars||Self-directed study|